MOSH-Insa-Toulouse/MOULINIE-YU-Gaz-Sensor/README.md

 For this, we used an Arduino UNO and RN2483 LoRa chip to send data on the The Things Network.

+We used Kicad for building this shield.
+Because it is an Open Source Electronics Design Automation Suite.
+We are able to use  the Schematic Capture and the PCB Layout along with the 3D Viewer in it.
+They can help us have a more specific view of our shield.

 # Content

 KiCad PCB Files: A shield for the gas sensor and the LoRa Module to plug in an Arduino Uno